boompig/dominion/README.md

 # Dominion

 A bare-bones simulator and visualizer for the card game [Dominion](https://boardgamegeek.com/boardgame/36218/dominion) in JavaScript.
 Simulator can be run headless from command-line with node.js or in the browser.
-Visualizaton powered by Vue (v2).
+Visualization powered by Vue.js (v2).

 ## Run